ramonaharrison/game-of-life-processing/README.md

 # Game of Life

-Conway's Game of Life as a Processing sketch.
+Conway's Game of Life cellular automata as a Processing sketch.

 Includes classic start patterns: